uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/sc-oss.md

     metadataMap:
       instanceId: ${vcap.application.instance_id:${spring.application.name}:${server.port:8080}}
 ```
-The expression above (`eureka.instance.metadataMap.instanceId`) creates a unique `instanceId` when running locally or in PWS.
+The expression above (`eureka.instance.metadataMap.instanceId`) creates a unique `instanceId` when running locally or in PCF.
 By default a client is registered with an ID that is equal to its hostname (i.e. only one service per host).
-The expression above allows for multiple instances in the given environment (PWS or locally).
+The expression above allows for multiple instances in the given environment (PCF or locally).
 Keep in mind this is just an ID is does not describe how reach a given service.

 Connectivity details are controlled via `hostname` and `nonSecurePort`.